alexislepresle/gatsby-stripe-element/README.md

     Use the Gatsby CLI to create a new site, specifying the default starter.

     ```sh
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site using the gatsby-stripe-element
     gatsby new gatsby-stripe-element https://github.com/alexislepresle/gatsby-stripe-element
     ```